xfbs/passgen/NOTES.md

 That makes more sense, and it allows pattern\_parse to do some error checking/handling.

+Also add another data structure, pattern_group, and make that wrapped by pattern_t.

 ### Implement probability

 For a range `[abc]`, implement something like `[a{9}bc]` to make `a` have 9